In a nutshell

 On a super steep route of about 250 meters, it covers 45 meters in height and takes you right into the nightlife district of Bairro Alto.

-It’s been around since 1892 and the bright yellow retro cabins have a charming vibe.
+The Elevator has operated since 1892 and the bright yellow retro cabins have a charming vibe.
 We also really like the small side streets where you can see the authentic Lisbon life unfold.

 Elevador da Glória